Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 3. We booked the “Merchant” room for two.
 Three hours was more than enough.
 The staff didn’t rush us.
 On the downside, the ventilation in the room could have been better; it got a bit stuffy toward the end.

 4. Prices have gone up a lot over the last two years.
-A thousand two hundred for the communal area—that’s already quite a bit for a city bathhouse.
+A thousand two hundred for the communal area—that’s already a lot for a city bathhouse.
 The steam quality is the same as before, but the value for money is starting to feel off.

 5. I hired a bath attendant for the first time.
 He did a great job and explained every step.
-For a beginner in a Russian bathhouse, this is the right choice—it’s hard to figure out the right amount of heat and how many rounds to do on your own.
+For a beginner in a Russian bathhouse, this is the right choice—it’s hard to figure out the right amount of heat and how many times to go in on your own.

 Измайловские бани Москва — интерьер зала с мозаикой

-A 1953 building in the Stalinist style: columns, high ceilings, a spacious lobby.
-Following the 2002 renovation, the walls and ceilings are covered with mosaics depicting scenes from Peter the Great’s era—it looks surprisingly good for a city bathhouse costing 350 rubles.
+A 1953 building in the Stalinist style: columns, high ceilings, a wide lobby.
+After the 2002 renovation, the walls and ceilings were covered with mosaics depicting scenes from Peter the Great’s era—it looks surprisingly good for a city bathhouse costing 350 rubles.
 Two rooms: “Russian Style” with 36 seats and “Cabinet Layout” with 23.
 The steam room holds steam well.
 There are no separate men’s and women’s sections; days alternate according to a schedule.

 Address: 21 6th